The core curriculum is organized around a series of teaching sessions as described below.

 This monthly conference is led by the previous month’s residents on these services.
 Each resident review the most interesting cases seen during their rotation with emphasis on teaching points.
 Clinical and histopathologic images are utilized to support the discussion.

 Board Review Series

 Board review sessions are conducted two to three times per year to prepare residents for the American Board of Dermatology in-training examination and certifying examinations.

 Melanoma Tumor Board

-This interdisciplinary (Medicine, Dermatology, Surgery, Pathology, etc.) conference is designed to review the histories, pathology slides, radiographs, etc. of melanoma patients referred to the University of Chicago in a multidisciplinary setting.
+This interdisciplinary (Medicine, Dermatology, Surgery, Pathology, etc.) conference is designed to comprehensively review the medical records of complex melanoma patients referred to UChicago Medicine.
 Emphasis is placed on diagnosis and management, including entry into clinical trials.
-The conference is generally held on alternating Friday mornings in room S-644, from 7:30 to 8:30 AM.